The Rat Trap: Critical response

 The critic J. T. Grein praised the play – "it held me from beginning to end" – and questioned why West End managements had not taken it up.
 "Surely The Rat Trap will come West; I for one, would gladly see it again".
 The reviewer in The Daily News commented that the work was extraordinary for so young an author as Coward had been when he wrote it: "The second act is constructively a piece of work that might be envied by a dramatist with years of experience".

 Revivals

 A professional revival of the play was presented at the Finborough Theatre, a London fringe venue in Earl's Court, as part of its Forgotten Voices Season 2006, from 28 November to 23 December 2006, in a production directed by Tim Luscombe, which received good press notices.
-Gregory Finnegan and Catherine Hamilton played the leading roles with the veteran actress Heather Chasen as Burrage.
+Gregory Finnegan and Catherine Hamilton played the leading roles, with veteran actress Heather Chasen as Burrage.

-The play received it's American Premiere in 2022 with Mint Theater Company.
+The play received its American Premiere in 2022 with Mint Theater Company.